campg2j003/JAWS-Script-for-Audacity/readme.md

 - JAWSKey+Delete speaks the current program state: stop, play, play pause, record, or record pause.
 - Speaks cursor position when left/right arrows are pressed and Audacity is stopped when focus is in the track panel.
 - Keystrokes that extend or contract the selection speak the new position (or length).
-- Indicates when no project is open (no tracks in track panel) for many operations.
+- Indicates when there are no tracks in the project for many operations.
 - Track gain and pan controls now are passed to the application when the PC cursor is active and focus is in the main window.
 Otherwise they execute their default mouse movement functions.
 - In many VST plug-ins, keystrokes move focus to the Presets control and activate save/Load Presets.
 - In many plug-in dialogs control names and values are spoken.
 - Multilanguage support: English and Spanish are supported.
 There is also a Vietnamese translation of the README file (for V2.0 9/15/2013).
 Thanks to Nguyen Hoang Giang for providing this.
 It is in the file audacity_readme_vi.txt in the installation folder in your program files folder.
 - You can go to a track by number.
 You can also move a track to a specific position by number.
 You can also set a "mark" on a track and later return there, or move a track there.
 - Feedback is provided when moving a track via the keyboard.
 (See below.)
-- The installer now supports multiple languages.
 - The installer can now install for all users or the current user.
 All user installs can install in the shared scripts, including for JAWS 17.
 - When playing or recording the ENTER key executes pause/resume.
 In this case, pressing CTRL+ENTER sends ENTER.
 I like this because the numpad ENTER key is easier to find than "p" if your hands are off the keyboard.  this can be turned off with an option in Adjust JAWS Options.
 Try it out and let us know if it works for you and if you like it.